snorkel-team/snorkel-tutorials/README.md

 (e.g. the `conda` shell).
 Additionally, the shell scripts included in this repo (such as those for downloading datasets) use \*nix-style commands.
+Note that if you wish to download the files manually then you should do so by first opening the bash script in a text editor/ide and then visiting the mentioned link to download the data.

 ### <a name="docker"> Running with Docker </a>